3. Tools

 In the Scattering Locations input pane, given in Fig. 3.1.1.1.4, the user provides a custom list of sites.
 The following inputs are required:

-• Site File (.csv): The user-provided file, in .csv format, containing the list of sites and corresponding site data.
+• Site File (.csv): The user-provided file, in .csv format, which contains the list of sites and corresponding site data.
 Users can provide user-specified Vs30, Z1pt0 and Z2pt5 values.
 The conventions to define such .csv file is described here

 • Sites to Analyze Filter: A filter to select a subset of the sites in the loaded Site File to analyze.
 All sites will be analyzed if this field is left empty.